golang/mock/README.md

   specified as a comma-separated list of elements of the form `foo=bar/baz.go`, where `bar/baz.go` is the source file and `foo` is the package name of that file used by the -source file.

+- `-source_package`: The full package import path for the source code.
+  This is used if the generated code must import from the source code.
+  If omitted, it will be inferred from Go modules and GOPATH.

 - `-build_flags`: (reflect mode only) Flags passed verbatim to `go build`.